Annual Enrollment Period · Oct 15 – Dec 7

 How can SwitchBlue help me during AEP?

-We review your current plan against all available options in your county, check your doctors and prescriptions against each plan's network and formulary, and help you enroll in the best-fit plan at no cost to you.
+We review your current plan against options available in your county, check your doctors and prescriptions against each plan's network and formulary, and help you enroll in a plan that fits your needs at no cost to you.
 We serve beneficiaries across Florida, Alabama, Georgia, and North Carolina.